 Running a small business is difficult.
 That much is obvious.
 You have so many different aspects that need your attention, with everything from marketing your products to ensuring cash flow is steady and you can pay your bills.

 There’s also another point to consider trying to compete against the big boys.
 Your industry will be populated with organizations that have more resources and a larger budget than your business.
 This likely means they’ll be able to offer products at a more competitive price, as well as providing additional services and features.

 If that isn’t a problem enough, potential customers are more likely to opt for a company that is perceived as ‘bigger’.
+You can grow free followers for Instagram and make them as your potential customers.
 The great news is that you can change this perception.
 Here are four tips to make your small business appear bigger.